todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 #### Atom

 If you're like me you want GitHub's [Atom](https://atom.io/)!
-If so run `wget https://github.com/atom/atom/releases/download/v1.8.0/atom-amd64.deb && sudo dpkg -i atom-amd64.deb` now.
+If so run `wget https://github.com/atom/atom/releases/download/v1.10.0/atom-amd64.deb && sudo dpkg -i atom-amd64.deb` now.

 ![13-github-atom](Part2/13-github-atom.png)

 Now run `atom` to confirm that Atom is available and working OK.

+__Note:__ You may instead need to run `atom --disable-gpu` to get it to run in a virtual machine (depending on your host's graphics adapter).

 #### Brackets _(optional)_